 This Orzo with Mint Pesto and Peas is a great weeknight side dish that the whole family will love!
 Serve warm or chilled with amazing results!

 Who is ready for spring?
-The weather here in Kentucky has been outrageously beautiful lately and I’m celebrating with this quick Orzo with Mint Pesto and Peas!
+The weather here in Kentucky has been back and forth, which is typical Spring for this area.
+Either way, I’m still celebrating spring with this quick Orzo with Mint Pesto and Peas!

 - 8 oz orzo pasta